jsdsl/alias-map/readme.md

 **Parameters**:
  - **existingKey** An existing alias in this map.
  - **newKey** A new alias that should be associated with the value of the existing alias.
  - **force** true if the alias should be forcibly set, potentially requiring the removal of the provided new alias as an alias for another value, and therefore potentially causing the removal of a value.
-Optional - Defaults to false.
+Optional - defaults to false.

 **Returns** true if and only if, after this operation, calling `AliasMap#get` with the provided alias will return the value provided.